Overview of the Turkmen Language

 Generally, stress in Turkmen is placed on the last syllable of a word.
 If the word accepts affixes, the stress usually goes on the affix.
 This fact means that the position of the stress may change as endings are added to a word.

 In the course of its history, the Turkmen language has enriched its vocabulary by borrowing many words from different languages.
-Turkmen has many words borrowed from Arabic, Farsi, Russian, and other languages, such as kitap "book", edara "office", kino "cinema", and gazet "newspaper".
-In these words, vowel harmony may not take place, and suffixes or endings are added according to the last vowel sound in a syllable.
+Turkmen has many words borrowed from Arabic, Farsi, Russian, and other languages, such kitap "book", edara "office", kino "cinema", and gazet "newspaper".
+In these words, vowel harmony may not occur, and suffixes or endings are added according to the last vowel sound in a syllable.

 Turkmen is an agglutinative language, meaning that most grammatical functions are indicated by attaching suffixes to the stems of words.
 This trait is common in Turkic languages.
 Turkmen nouns take suffixes to show case, so the form of a noun will indicate its role in a sentence.
 Turkmen adjectives usually come before nouns.
 However, Turkmen uses postpositions, which come after the words they apply to, in place of prepositions, which come before such words.